Harmanjot-Singh-4/Mobile-Price-Predictor/README.md

 <img src="Mobile Price Predictor/Pictures/final_model_scores.png" alt="Final Model Scores" width="750"/>

 The final model wrapped an $L_2$-regularized Ridge regressor inside TransformedTargetRegressor using log-scale functions (log1p and expm1) to handle right-skewed pricing.
 Evaluated on the unseen test set, it delivered an $R^2$ score of 92.23%, an RMSE of $93.63, and a Mean Absolute Error of $59.39.
-Additionally, 51.7% of all test predictions landed within a strict $\pm 15\%$ retail margin of actual market values.

 <br>